encoredev/encore/docs/platform/migration/migrate-to-encore.md

 lang: platform
 ---

-Encore features like [automatic infrastructure provisioning](/docs/deploy/infra), [distributed tracing](/docs/observability/tracing), [architecture diagrams](/docs/observability/encore-flow), and [API documentation](/docs/develop/api-docs), rely on the [Encore application model](/docs/concepts/application-model).
+Encore features like [automatic infrastructure provisioning](/docs/platform/infrastructure/infra), [distributed tracing](/docs/ts/observability/tracing), [architecture diagrams](/docs/ts/observability/encore-flow), and [Service Catalog](/docs/ts/develop/service-catalog), rely on the [Encore application model](/docs/ts/concepts/application-model).

-Building your backend using Encore's declarative [Backend Framework](/docs/primitives/overview) is what enables Encore to create the application model.
+Building your backend using Encore's declarative backend frameworks [Encore.ts](/docs/ts) and [Encore.go](/docs/go) is what enables Encore to create the application model.
 This doesn't mean a complete rewrite is necessary to adopt Encore, and in this guide we look at strategies for both incremental adoption and fully migrating your existing backend to Encore.

 ## Get help with adopting Encore